LukBartsch/TradeCAD/README.md

 ## Project Status
 The website is now complete and ready to be deployed to the server.
 The information on the website is updated on a regular basis.

+## Sources
+The photos used on the website come from free sources:
+* www.pexels.com
+* www.subtlepatterns.com

 ## Contact
 Created by [@LukBartsch](https://github.com/LukBartsch) - feel free to contact me!